 @ exc value stop execution report to journal window trap coprocessor exceptions

 0 yes yes yes

 1 no yes yes

 2 no no yes

 4 yes yes no

 5 no yes no

 6 no no no

-address error exception handling is not simulated.
-An address error will terminate processing regardless of the value of the @exc pseudoregister.
+bus error and address error exception handling is not simulated.
+Bus errors cannot occur during simulation, and an address error will terminate processing regardless of the value of the @exc pseudoregister.